hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 not-yet-documented prototype of these sorts of pop-up questions, done by Brad Miller.)

+### Visualizing orders of growth

+Think about how to convey orders of growth of algorithms across data sets of varying sizes.

+Notes from Peter N.: {
+Peter suggested augmenting special data structure classes with callback hooks to the visualizer (like __str__ on steroids).
+This allows the visualizer to gracefully skip steps of the yucky internals of a data structure while just stepping through the significant parts.
+You can imagine instrumenting an Array class and visualizing compares, swaps, etc. for sorting algorithms.

+"Third, it would also be great to have a plot API, to plot the runtimes (or some other stat) as a function of input size N."

+"Fourth, while I have seen other algorithm systems where they annotate the code (by putting in annotations that say @step or something), I think we can get away without it.
+For example, if the problem is sorting a list of integers, don't annotate the algorithm: just pass it an input that consists not of a list of ints, but rather an annotaed list of annotated ints.
+An annotated lists increments a counter for every __getitem__ and __setitem__, and an annotated int increments a counter for every __lt__ and the like.
+It won't survive malicious attacks, but it will work for all but the actively uncooperative users."

+We also talked about visualizing orders of growth of code, such as loops, nested loops, etc. by visualizing how many times things execute and then how that changes as your input size changes.
+}

 ## Backend

+### Support multiple concurrent viewers

+My main high-level vision for where to take the shared editing is the following:

+1. The instructor tells students to join a shared session.
+2. The instructor starts "driving" and typing code in the shared session. students watch along.
+3. At any time, a student can click a "detach" button and detach his/her session from the teacher.
+Then the session acts just like regular Online Python Tutor.
+4. At any time, a student can "reattach" to the shared session and follow the instructor again.

+The basic idea here is that students can follow along with an instructor but then "detach" at anytime to try out their own variations and experiments without interfering with other people's sessions.

+Here's another snippet on this idea:

+Collaborative visualizations: Adding real-time concurrent editing to these visualizations enables students to work together and tutor one another while physically separated.
+A shared workspace can also be useful during both physical and virtual lectures: As the instructor is lecturing using code visualizations, students can follow along by viewing those same running examples on their laptops.
+At any point when curious or confused, students can instantly diverge from the live example and try out their own variants on-the-fly in private; they can then sync back to the "live feed" at any time.
+Students can also text chat with one another about the lecture, all within the context of the live lecture materials.
+If students opt-in to allowing the instructor to access such interaction data, then that could "close the loop" and help the instructor improve future lectures.
+For instance, if 80% of students are silently diverging from the live example at a certain point in lecture, then perhaps that part requires further clarification.

+A related point/question is: what happens if two people try to simultaneously edit? i assume that they clobber each other's changes, right? in that case, it might be good to designate only ONE person who can edit, and everyone else just watches. or else a mischievous student can just delete everyone's code. of course, you can also have another "free-for-all" mode where everyone can edit.

 ### Visualizing different programming languages (especially JavaScript!)